kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ClusterSet with similarly named pods in each cluster.
 I need a way to disambiguate each backend pod via DNS.

-_For example, an exported headless service of services name `myservice` in namespace `test`,  backed by pods in two clusters with cluster ids `clusterA` and `clusterB`, could be disambiguated by different DNS names following the pattern `<clusterid>.<svc>.<ns>.svc.clusterset.local`:
+_For example, an exported headless service named `myservice` in namespace `test`,  backed by pods in two clusters with cluster ids `clusterA` and `clusterB`, could be disambiguated by different DNS names following the pattern `<clusterid>.<svc>.<ns>.svc.clusterset.local`: